kimjo562/LinkedList/README.md

 	- **Name**: BinaryTree

 	- **Problem Statement**:
-	Create a program that visually shows node in a tree chart and be able to insert, remove and selected specific nodes.
+	Create a program that shows how inserting and shifting around nodes by creating a LinkedList to test if the nodes are in correct order and proper function usage.

-	- **Problem Specifications**:  Create a node that can insert, remove, and find selected nodes without any errors or bugs
+	- **Problem Specifications**:  Create a LinkedList in C++ to show node functions

-2. Output Information
-    -The program displays a window various nodes with different values in a tree root like formation.
-    - **Nodes**: A circle with a value, depending which if the first node is, goes left or right based on value's greater than or less than

 |
-3. ### Object Information
+2. ### Object Information

    **File**: Main.cpp